CodingSoot/vrouter_x/README.md

 The advantages are that :

 - The transitions are working proprely right off the bat.
 - Even if the redirection is asynchroneous, there is no concurrency issues to fear.
-So if for example the state changes before the redirection happens, then the VxRouteSwitcher will switch to the new switchRoute, and when the redirection is finally executed it will be locked.
+So if for example the state changes before the redirection happens, then the VxRouteSwitcher will switch to the new switchRoute, and when the redirection is finally executed it will be stopped.